vkrasnov/h2-compression-dictionaries/draft-vkrasnov-h2-compression-dictionaries.md

 Size:
 : Indicates how many octets of the stream will be used for the dictionary.
-Size is represented as an integer with 7-bit prefix (see {{RFC1951}}, Section 5.1).
+Size is represented as an integer with 7-bit prefix (see {{RFC7541}}, Section 5.1).
 If P is set, the actual number of octets to use is 2 to the power of Size.
 If the computed value is greater than the length of the decompressed DATA, use all the available DATA.

 Truncate:
-: An optional field, represented as an integer with 7-bit prefix.
+: An optional field, represented as an integer with 6-bit prefix.
 Present when the APPEND flag is set.
 Truncate indicates the number of octets to keep of the existing dictionary, before appending the new data to it.
 If E is set, then Truncate is ignored, and new data is appended at the end.
 If Truncate is zero, then the dictionary is replaced, as if APPEND was unset.
+If the optional field D is set, then the first Truncate octets of the previous dictionary are used, otherwise the last Truncate octets are used.

 Offset:
 : An optional field, represented as an integer with 8-bit prefix.
 Present when